github/docs/content/get-started/getting-started-with-git/configuring-git-to-handle-line-endings.md

    ```shell{:copy}
    git status
    ```
-1. Optionally, to commit the changes to your repository, run the following command.
+1. Optionally, to commit any outstanding changes in your repository, run the following command.

    ```shell{:copy}
    git commit -m "Normalize all the line endings"